Drug information provided by: IBM Micromedex

-You should not receive this medicine if you are also using certain medicines to treat HIV infection (eg, atazanavir, darunavir, fosamprenavir, ritonavir, saquinavir, tipranavir, Aptivus®, Fortovase®, Invirase®, Lexiva®, Norvir®, Prezista®, or Reyataz®).
+You should not receive this medicine if you or your child are also using certain medicines to treat HIV infection (eg, atazanavir, darunavir, fosamprenavir, ritonavir, saquinavir, tipranavir, Aptivus®, Fortovase®, Invirase®, Lexiva®, Norvir®, Prezista®, or Reyataz®).

 Do not receive this medicine together with praziquantel.
 If you need to take praziquantel, you should stop receiving rifampin 4 weeks before starting praziquantel.
 You may restart rifampin one day after the last dose of praziquantel.

 Liver problems may be more likely to occur if you drink alcoholic beverages regularly while you are receiving this medicine.
 Also, the regular use of alcohol may keep this medicine from working properly.
 Therefore, you should strictly limit the amount of alcoholic beverages you drink while you are receiving this medicine.

 Check with your doctor right away if you or your child have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.